Carbon and Low Alloy Steels Sample Preparation

 Mounting

 Mounting provides edge retention and easier handling.
 Plain phenolic (Bakelite-style) is acceptable for mild low-carbon grades in the annealed or normalized condition (1018, 1020), where it doesn't differentially wear against the sample.
 For hardened low-alloy and high-carbon grades — Q&T 4140,4340,1095,5160,52100— switch to glass-filled epoxy.
-Hardened steels behave like stainless against phenolic: the resin wears 2-3× faster than the steel and rounds the sample-mount boundary, which is the single biggest cause of poor edge retention reports on heat-treated steels.
+Phenolic offers only fair edge retention: against a hardened steel the resin wears faster than the sample and rounds the sample-mount boundary, one of the most common causes of poor edge retention on heat-treated steels.

 Compression Mounting